 - 2.1.
 Before UEL can offer courses in collaboration with a partner institution, an institutional approval and course approval process must be completed (see Process Flow Appendix A).
 The criteria for approval are as follows: - 2.1.1.
 The arrangement is consistent with the UEL vision and strategy and policy on collaboration; - 2.1.2.
 There is evidence to suggest that there will be adequate resources available to support the collaborative arrangements proposed; - 2.1.3.
 The proposal has academic benefit for UEL and is financially viable; - 2.1.4.
 The partner institution is of appropriate standing and is capable of providing a suitable learning environment for the delivery of courses of study leading to UEL awards; - 2.1.5.
 There is confirmation from official sources that official recognition will be granted, or of the limitation or conditions applying in respect of recognition (overseas courses only); - 2.1.6.
 There is no evidence to suggest that the partner institution will be prepared to place quality and standards at risk for financial gain. - 2.2.
-All course proposals, irrespective of the model of collaboration, must be accorded partnership proposal and business case approval (managed by AEPO via the Academic Partnerships Oversight Group).
-QAE will then manage the initial approval process.
+All course proposals, irrespective of the model of collaboration, must be accorded initial approval.
 Once this is granted, development teams can proceed with the detail of the development, and a validation event can be arranged.